Alfie Hale

-Alfred "Alfie" Hale (born 28 August 1939 in Waterford, Republic of Ireland) is a former Irish footballer and manager who played for several clubs in both the League of Ireland and the English League, most notably, Waterford, Aston Villa, Doncaster Rovers and Cork Celtic.
-During his career, Hale scored 153 goals in the League of Ireland and a further 66 with English League clubs.
+Alfred Hale (born 28 August 1939) is an Irish former football player and coach who played for several clubs in both the League of Ireland and the English League, most notably, Waterford, Aston Villa, Doncaster Rovers and Cork Celtic.
+During his career, Hale scored 153 goals in the League of Ireland putting him tenth on the all time top scorers list.
 As an international, Hale also played for the Republic of Ireland.

 After retiring as a player, Hale managed several teams in the League of Ireland, most notably, Cork Celtic, Waterford United and Kilkenny City.
 In June 2003, Hale and such other notable Waterford footballers as Davy Walsh, Paddy Coad, Peter Thomas, Jim Beglin and John O'Shea were honoured by the Waterford City Council and presented with a Waterford Crystal vase.

+Hale also has relations with two sisters and further extended family living in Manchester, United Kingdom.

+Early life

+Alfie Hale was born on 28 August 1939.
+The youngest of five boys, he grew up on Ard na Gréine road in Waterford.
+Although he lived next door to Waterford's hurling pitch, Walsh Park, his family were all footballers.
+Hale's father, Alfie Snr, and his uncles, Tom and John, all played in the half-back line for Waterford in the 1930s.
+Alfie's brothers Georgie, Dixie and Harry all played for Waterford A.F.C. as well as various grades at international level.
+Hale joined his local club St Joseph’s and, although the youngest grade at the time was under-15, began playing at ten years old.